mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 |              | SVP Engineering |     |  VP Product  |     |
 | VP Education |     VP Cloud    |     |    VP Core   |     |

 We're going to have the different individuals in the company, like for example, we're going to have our *CEO*.
-And to our *CEO*, he's going to have a bunch of different reports, like the CMO, CRO, CTO, services, and CFO.
+And to our *CEO*, he's going to have a bunch of different reports, like the *CMO, CRO, CTO, SVP services, and CFO*.
 All of them reporting, obviously, to this particular individual.

-Then we're going to have a sublayer between this where are we going to have the different individuals that report directly to the CTO.
+Then we're going to have a sublayer between this where are we going to have the different individuals that report directly to the *CTO*.

 In this case, we're going to be having the SVP of Engineering reporting directly to that CTO and also the VP of Product also to the CTO.